Skip to main content

 In Outcomes, you can design workflows using the Workflow Automation feature.
 Workflows are sequences of actions that should occur at different stages throughout the application cycle.
 Workflow Automation allows you to build rules to launch desired actions when specific conditions are met.
 Workflows can be set to begin when a specified action has occurred, or they can be launched manually.

-You can design workflows to do many different things, for example:
+You can design workflows to do many different things related to your applications or contacts.
+For example:

 • Change the Phase on a specific set of applications